clis013/ReRoot_codeNection26/README.md

 **Listen → Explain → Answer → Guide**

 We deliberately kept the metaphor simple rather than turning ReRoot into a full game.

-> **The garden is not the analysis itself.
-It is a simpler way for users to recognise what the underlying system is telling them.**

 Detailed analysis and planning remain available when users want to go deeper.
 <br><br>
-## 🌱 Final Direction — Dump, Recognise, Rebalance
+## 🌱 Final Direction — <i>Dump, Recognise, Rebalance</i>

 Throughout this process, ReRoot evolved from a broad collection of stress and task-management ideas into a **decision-support system**.